LIQUOR AND TOBACCO

-(6) Permits for such events and for sale or consumption of alcohol upon any street, public place, or vacant lot within the City at such events shall be discretionary with the City Council and may be denied by the City Council for any reason.
-(2016-3)
+(6) The granting of permits for such events and for sale or consumption of alcohol upon any street, public place, or vacant lot within the City at such events shall be discretionary , shall be granted on a per diem basis only, may be denied by the City Council for any reason.
+(2019-10)

 The Local Liquor Control Commissioner shall keep a complete record of all such licenses issued by him, and shall furnish the City Clerk and Treasurer each with a copy thereof.
 Upon the issuance of any new license, or the revocation of any old license, the Local Liquor Control Commissioner shall give written notice of such action to each of these officers within forty-eight (48) hours of such action.